opensecuritycontroller/community/testing/testcases/sg_testcases.md

 **Type:** Positive

 **Description:**
-User can add a security group for hosts or networks through OSC UI.
+User can add a security group for a subnet or subnets through OSC UI.

 **Required Initial State:**
-OSC has Virtualization Connector (VC), Manager Connector (MC), Service Function (SF) and Distrubuted Appliance (DA) added and Deployment Specification (DS) deployed.
+OpenStack is configured with network and subnet.

 **Steps:**
 1. Launch OSC web application: `https://OSC-ip-address`.